jekyll/jekyll/site/_docs/continuous-integration.md

 ## 2. The Test Script

-The simplest test script simply runs `jekyll build` and ensures that Jekyll doesn't fail to build the site.
+The simplest test script simply runs `bundle exec jekyll build` and ensures that Jekyll doesn't fail to build the site.
 It doesn't check the resulting site, but it does ensure things are built properly.

 When testing Jekyll output, there is no better tool than [html-proofer][2].
 This tool checks your resulting site to ensure all links and images exist.